geobla/TokenCreator/README.md

 To config truffle for this, we must create a ```.babelrc``` file (always inside the working directory).

 So from IDE, create this file, or just download and import mine.
+(Don't forget to add a dot (.) before the file name.
 <upload file>

 ### Create a .env file.